shanminlin/AB_test_analysis_app/README.md

 ## Sanity checks
 <img src='images/sanity_checks.gif'>
 The first step is to verify that the data has been collected correctly.
-This can be done by verifying whether the following metrics are comparable across the groups and time.
+This can be done by verifying whether the following metrics are comparable across the groups and time:
-- number of users in each group
+- Number of users in each group
-- number of events in each group
+- Number of events in each group
-- number of cookies in each group
+- Number of cookies in each group
-- click-through-probability from funnel step 1 to step 2
+- Click-through-probability from funnel step 1 to step 2